 5. Alice Gibb

 Stationery designer and modern calligrapher, Alice Gibb, spreads her love of distinctive lettering through a number of workshops throughout London.
 Join her in Shoreditch for a beginner’s’ workshop, where you’ll start with tea, cake and a chat before diving into the art of modern calligraphy.
 You’ll be introduced to good technique and what equipment to use, before being guided through practice exercises.
-From there, it’s straight to letterforms!
+From there, it’s straight to letterforms, which is important if you’re a private household PA and want to learn fast!
 By the end, expect to be able to write your favourite quote in modern calligraphy, with Alice always on hand for assistance.

 If you’ve done the basics but want to practice with some expert help, Alice also hosts a Practice Makes Perfect Calligraphy Club, where you can work through guide sheets, have a chat about your equipment and pick up some tips.
 Supplies are provided, but you can also bring your own.